remla23-team10/operation/README.md

 ## Grafana

 Grafana is automatically deployed along with Prometheus using the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack) chart.
-* Grafana is available on localhost/grafana.
+* Grafana is available on http://localhost/grafana.
-* User and password are defaults according to the values https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml
+* User (admin) and password (prom-operator) are defaults according to the [values](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml) of the original chart.
+They can be changed on our `values.yaml`.
 * Putting any dashboards (JSON format) in "remla23-team10-restaurant/dashboards" will automatically import them into Grafana on deployment.